BIGLEVER NEWSLETTER: Perspectives

 Sharing is a Journey

-In contrast to reuse events, sharing is long term, and that is what enables success.
-Reconsider the previous example of maintaining N different systems that use the same asset, but this time through sharing rather than reuse events that create N different copies.
+In contrast to reuse events, sharing is long term, and thats what enables success.
+Reconsider our example of maintaining N different systems that use the same asset, but this time through sharing rather than reuse events that create N different copies.
 Enhancements, variations and fixes are now done once in the shared, pre-generator form of the asset, so that the N users can all automatically regenerate the new and improved asset, using their previously created feature-based abstract specification.

 Without the feature-based abstraction, automation would not be possible.
 Dramatically better than the N2 cost with copy-based reuse events, the evolution and maintenance of the shared asset is now centrally coordinated for all N users, so there is a linear N cost for the initial use of the asset and a linear N cost for evolution and maintenance.
 This provides very efficient lifetime amortization through cost sharing across the N products and it allows N to grow very large.

-The customer group leading the implementation of BigLever's tools and methodology for their PLE assets and automated configuration were being asked by their management and customers for metrics on "how much reuse" they were achieving among their products.
+I recently met with a customer group who is effectively using BigLevers sharing-is-a-journey tools and methodology for their PLE assets and automated configuration.
+Their management and customers were asking them for metrics on how much reuse they were achieving among their products.
 They were struggling to find a good way to express this.
-The problem with providing a meaningful answer was that they were being asked for metrics on reuse events, whereas the real benefit metrics were coming from their sharing journey.
+Can you see whats wrong with the question?
+Their management was asking for metrics on reuse events, whereas their meaningful benefit metrics were coming from their sharing journey.

 Answering a different question provided a better answer and allows them to be mentors to their management and customers on the difference between reuse-is-an-event versus sharing-is-a-journey.
 Looking across their collection of shared assets, they can create a visually intuitive bar graph to illustrate how much of this asset collection is shared among all N systems in their product family (i.e., truly common), how much is shared among N-1 systems, among N-2, among N-3, and so forth, all the way down to how much of the shared asset collection is unique (today) to just 1 system in the family.